 How to Make

-Step 2: Heat Whipping Cream and Sugar
+Step 1: Heat Whipping Cream, Sugar, and Zest

 You want to cook it down enough so that it is able to properly set and is not runny after it’s chilled.
 It should turn a slightly golden yellow color when it’s ready.

-Chill in the fridge at least 4 hours, or overnight.
+Pour the warm posset into serving containers and chill in the fridge at least 4 hours, or overnight.

 Storing and Make Ahead